thaparazite/Virgin-Media-SSID-Checker-and-Password-Generator/README.md

 -------------------------------------------------------------

-Contact:
-  If you have any questions, feel free to contact me at your-skety_tm@yahoo.com.
+Feel free to contact me at skety_tm@yahoo.com.